What is a Geocoder? Understanding Geocoding and Its Importance

 Last Mile Delivery

-Along a similar vein to navigation is Last Mile Delivery.
-Instead of navigating to a single address, Last Mile Delivery drivers have to navigate to multiple addresses along a planned route.
+Along a similar vein to navigation is last mile delivery.
+Instead of navigating to a single address, last mile delivery drivers have to navigate to multiple addresses along a planned route.
 To plan the route, accurate geocoding is required to ensure the route is optimal, as any wasted time can result in lost profits across the fleet.
 Once en route, the driver then needs the best information possible on where to park at each address and where to drop the parcel off at each address.
 This data can save them minutes on each delivery which makes a big difference across the entire fleet.

 E-commerce